-There’s no doubt about it – the way we communicate has drastically changed over the past decade with more and more people using smartphones.
+There’s no doubt about it – the way we communicate has drastically changed over the past year with more and more people using smartphones.
 Texting, message apps or instant messages (IM) with emoji’s, LOL’s, FWIW’s and OMG’s are now mainstream methods of communication.

 All smartphones come preloaded with a messaging app that allows you to send and receive texts.
 These text messages are billed by your provider against your cellular phone plan.
 Many providers offer varying amounts of texting packages – 150, 250, 500 or unlimited.